cjrh/deadpool/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here's a typical example of how code using Deadpool might look.
-The output of this code should be similar to the following:
+The output of the code further below should be similar to the following:

 .. code-block:: bash